gbif/checklistbank/checklistbank-mybatis-service/README.md

     mvn -P YOUR_SETTINGS liquibase:update

-Alternatively there is a Makefile that one can use to generate a full SQL DDL file from all liquibase changesets.
-You will need a local postgres db where the script generates an up to date clb database and then dumps it to a sql file.
-Use it with make like this to generate the schema.sql file hosted in the main [docs](../docs/schema.sql) folder:
+Alternatively we provide a full postgres schema.sql file hosted in the main [docs](../docs/schema.sql) folder: to create a db manually.

-    make ddl